How to Prioritize Your Day for Productivity

 Without priorities, you find that your busyness isn’t reflecting in your productivity.
 How do you prevent this from happening?

 You wonder how high performers do it.
+There’s no magic trick, but it will take a little know-how and some habit-forming.

-Productivity Starts With You
+Productivity Starts With You: Understand How You Operate

 First things first.
 Take some time to think about your personality, the kind of person you are, the times of the day you’re most productive and the times you’re more active than passive.